Gagun45/ninjas/README.md

         # Install dependencies
             npm install
-            or
-            yarn install

         # Generate prisma client
             npx prisma generate
-            or
-            yarn prisma generate

         # Configure environment variables.
 To access all features of this project you need to configure the required environment variables.
 Without them some features may not work as expected.
 If you dont have the values, you can skip the step.
 Otherwise, create .env file and fill in the values:
             code .env

         # Run development server
             npm run dev
-            or
-            yarn dev

         # Open http://localhost:3000 to see it in the browser